saashqdev/intake/src/docs/onboarding/onboarding.md

 ### Option 1: Create Your Own Server

-Currently, dFlow supports **AWS** for creating new servers.
+Currently, inTake supports **AWS** for creating new servers.
 Additional providers like Google Cloud, Azure, and DigitalOcean will be supported in the future.

 ### Required Details